radiac/django-yaa-settings/README.rst

 avoid collisions with other apps.
 By using the ``prefix`` attribute you can omit the prefix throughout your app, making your code neater.

+The prefix is optional and you can manually namespace your settings if you'd prefer the consistency of using the same full setting throughout your project.

 Namespace settings while retaining test support
 -----------------------------------------------